 (5) Subject to this Act, the procedure of the licensing authority shall be determined —

-(a) when any application or matter is before the Court or within the jurisdiction of the Court, by the Court; but
+(a) when any application or matter is before the Commission or within the jurisdiction of the Commission, by the Commission; but

 (b) otherwise, by the Director.

-(6) The Court may appoint —
+(6) The Commission may appoint —

-(a) counsel to argue or make representations as to any matter before the Court; or
+(a) counsel to argue or make representations as to any matter before the Commission; or

 (b) an independent expert to inquire into and report upon any question of fact or opinion not involving a question of law.

-(7) For the purposes of the Evidence Act 1906 the judicial proceedings of the licensing authority, however constituted, shall be deemed to be proceedings of a court within the meaning of that Act, and subject to this section that Act applies, as if the licensing authority were a court and the Licensing Court judge were a judge within the meaning of that Act, to and in relation to the Court, the Liquor Licensing Court judge, the Director, and any officer of the licensing authority and judicial notice shall be taken of the signature of any such person if it purports to be appended to any judicial or official document.
+(7) The Evidence Act 1906 does not apply to the proceedings of the licensing authority, however constituted, and the licensing authority —

+(a) is not bound by the rules of evidence or any practices or procedures applicable to courts of record, except to the extent that the licensing authority adopts those rules, practices or procedures or the regulations make them apply; and

+(b) is to act according to equity, good conscience and the substantial merits of the case without regard to technicalities and legal forms; and

+(c) is to act as speedily and with as little formality and technicality as is practicable.

-(8) Subject to subsection (9), the hearing of a proceeding before the Court shall be in public.
+(8) The hearing of a proceeding before the Commission is to be in private unless the Commission considers that, in the circumstances of the case, the hearing should be in public.

-(9) If the Court, of its own motion or on the application of a party to the proceedings in relation to any evidence or matter, is satisfied that it is desirable to do so by reason of the confidential nature of any evidence or matter or for any other reason, the Court may —
+(9) When the hearing of a proceeding before the Commission is in private, the Commission, of its own motion or on the application of a party to the proceeding, may —

-(a) direct that a hearing or part of a hearing shall take place in private and give directions as to the persons who may be present;
+(a) subject to section 17, give directions as to the persons who may be present; and

-(b) give directions prohibiting or restricting the publication of evidence given before the licensing authority, whether in public or in private, or of matters contained in documents lodged with the licensing authority or received in evidence by the licensing authority; and
+(b) give directions prohibiting or restricting the publication of evidence given before the licensing authority or of matters contained in documents lodged with the licensing authority or received in evidence by the licensing authority; and

 (c) give directions prohibiting or restricting the disclosure, to some or all of the parties to a proceeding, of evidence given before the licensing authority, or of the contents of a document lodged with the licensing authority or received in evidence by the licensing authority, in relation to the proceedings.